 AKC Standard

-White markings at the chest and toes, black-fronted dirty colored fawns are not desirable.
+White markings at the chest and toes and black-fronted dirty, colored fawns are not desirable.

 Additional Notes